OpenTreeOfLife/peyotl/tutorial/index.md

 will trigger an error (because "bogus" is not a valid context name).
 This error will list the currently valid context names that can be used to narrow your search for a match.

+For many subsequent API calls, the key information returned by the TNRS operation is the OTT ID.
+This the `resp.ott_id` field for a wrapped response object called `resp`.

+### the `ot-taxon-info.py` example script
+Once you are dealing with Open Tree of Life services, you will frequently encounter
+    OTT IDs.
+If you have an OTT ID, and you want some information about that taxon you can use the
+    web services to learn about.

+    $ python tutorials/ot-taxon-info.py 770311

+is the reverse of the `tutorials/ot-tnrs-match-names.py` call discussed above.
+It will print out the name (and some other info) for that OTT ID.

+If you use:

+    $ python tutorials/ot-taxon-info.py --include-lineage 770311

+you'll get information on the ancestral taxa for the OTT ID that you passed in
+    (770311, in this case) from the parent taxon all the way back to the root of tree of life.